Water Levels

 Will Lake Powell run dry?

 Not in the sense of emptying completely.
 The bigger risk is 'dead pool' — elevation 3,370 feet, where water can no longer pass through Glen Canyon Dam by gravity.
 The lake would still hold water below that point, but the dam could not release it downstream normally.
+Reclamation manages releases specifically to stay above that line.

 How much of Lake Powell's decline is drought versus overuse?